 The EnvironMentors are a group of student volunteers who help represent CEOE, work on service projects, and advise the Dean, Deputy Dean and Assistant Dean on issues that impact CEOE students.

-Students who would like to become EnvironMentors should contact Keeley Powell, Assistant Dean for Undergraduate Students, at firstname.lastname@example.org or by calling (302) 831-2841.
+Students who would like to become EnvironMentors should contact Keeley Powell, Senior Assistant Dean for Student Services, at firstname.lastname@example.org or by calling (302) 831-2841.

 Become a Summer Scholar!